CarelessInternet/Ticketer/README.md

 Consider starring the repository, all stars and forks are appreciated!<br>
 Do not make a public clone of the bot.<br>

+## Self-Hosting

+If you are looking to self-host the Ticketer bot, please refer to the [page on self-hosting](https://ticketer-careless.vercel.app/en-GB/docs/self-hosting).

 ## Issues

 For any bug reports, suggestions, or general feedback, please submit an issue or join the support server.